Download This Sample

 GERMAN ELECTIONS OF 1932

-- In the German elections of 1932, Hitler’s Nazi Party won 37% of the vote, and he became Chancellor of Germany shortly after.
+- With growing nationalism, Hitler’s Nazi Party won 37% of the vote in the 1932 German elections, and he became Chancellor of Germany shortly after.

 - Soon after his appointment, Hitler began installing a fascist government, and eventually became dictator of Germany, modeled after his long-time idol, Benito Mussolini, of Italy.